icons8/free/README.md

 * Spring: [Spring?](#Spring) - spring animation parameters.

 ### <a name="Matrix"></a>Matrix Struct
 A transformation matrix is standard way in computer graphics to represent translation and rotation.
 These are the top two rows of a 3x3 matrix.
 The bottom row of the matrix is assumed to be [0, 0, 1].
 This is known as an affine transform and is enough to represent translation, rotation, and skew.
 The identity transform is [1, 0, 0,  0, 1, 0].
-A translation matrix will typically look like: [1, 0, tx,  0, 1, ty] and a rotation matrix will typically look like: [cos(angle), -sin(angle), 0, sin(angle), cos(angle), 0] If a matrix contains only translation it will be printed like point [0,5]
+A translation matrix will typically look like: [1, 0, tx,  0, 1, ty] and a rotation matrix will typically look like: [cos(angle), -sin(angle), 0, sin(angle), cos(angle), 0]

 * ScaleX: [float](#float) - scale by x-coord.
 Usually should be 1.
 If it's -1 - the layer is flipped horizontally.
 If it's some random number - it's a cos(angle).
 * SkewX: [float](#float) - skew by x-coord.
 Usually should be 0.
 If it's some random number - it's a -sin(angle).